WICG/webmonetization/docs/receiving.md

 ```

 4. The server responds with a JSON response carrying the Interledger destination
-address and shared secret to use to open a payment stream with
+address and shared secret to open a payment stream with
 _Secure Receiving Wallet_ and send Alice money.

 ```ts